lilactown/observe-component/README.md

 	);
 }

-// We construct our application from the two streams const widgetStream =
+// We construct our application from the two observables const widgetObservable =
 	merge([
 		fromComponent(ObservableButton),
 		fromComponent(ObservableInput),
-	])
+	]);

+widgetObservable
 	.onValue(({type, value}) => {
 		if (type === 'onClick') {
 			console.log('clicked');